matplotlib/matplotlib/doc/users/github_stats.rst

 * :ghpull:`18012`: Add explanatory text for rasterization demo
 * :ghpull:`18103`: Support data reference for hexbin() parameter C
 * :ghpull:`17826`: Add pause() and resume() methods to the base Animation class
-* :ghpull:`12270`: [WIP] Add the ability for unit converters to convert back to data with units
-* :ghpull:`9120`: Allow timedelta to be converted to an ordinalf
 * :ghpull:`18090`: Privatize cbook.format_approx.
 * :ghpull:`18080`: Reduce numerical precision in Type 1 fonts
 * :ghpull:`18044`: Super-ify parts of the code base, part 3